By Edmundo L.Andrews

 The two-day meeting came as House Democrats prepared to vote on an $825 billion, two-year stimulus passage that included temporary tax cuts and money for roads and bridges, renewable energy programs, health care and more than $150 billion for education programs that range from Head Start for small children to Pell Grants for college students.

-The Treasury Department, meanwhile, is mapping out a strategy for using the second $350 billion that Congress recently freed up for the
+The Treasury Department, meanwhile, is mapping out a strategy for using the second $350 billion that Congress recently freed up for the Troubled Asset Relief Program, or TARP, that was aimed at infusing fresh capital into the banking system.

 Analysts estimated that the economy contracted by more than 5 percent in the fourth quarter, one of the sharpest quarterly drops in decades.
 Employers eliminated two million jobs from September through December.